Pūkenga Whare Wānanga

 Eva says one of the best parts of the job is supervising postgraduate students who come up with interesting and original academic research.

-Good grades and research paved the way
+An academic mindset and research paved the way

 “I love working in my faculty because everyone is dedicated to what they do.”